TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

 In an application that optimizes the delivery of letters for the post office, addresses can be associated with other characteristics such as the name of the postman who delivered the mail.
-This name, however, belongs not to the identity of the object and can change over time (eg if a postman retired) - a clear reference to the usage of an entity.
+This name, however, belongs not to the identity of the object and can change over time (e.g. if a postman retired) - a clear reference to the usage of an entity.

 So you see: you can not always say clearly whether objects are entities or value